upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 Each player enacts their neighbour's commands with their neighbour's robot.

-For each of the 5 command cards, in sync across all the players:
+For the first command, in sync across all the players:
-* Reveal the next command card.
+* Reveal the top (face down) command card.
-* Act out the commands in order of highest card first (Aces highest, then King, Q, J, 10, 9, ...2)
+* Act out the revealed commands in order of highest card first (Aces highest, then King, Q, J, 10, 9, ...2)
-   * If two or more command cards have the same value, use the previous or next cards in the sequences as a tie-breaker (only really matters during multiple collisions).
+   * If two or more command cards have the same value, use the previous (if any) or next cards in the sequences as a tie-breaker (only really matters during multiple collisions).
 * MOVE or TURN the relevant robots appropriately, taking care to work out the consequences of
    * COLLISIONs
    * CONVEYER BELTs

+Repeat for the next 4 commands.

 ### MOVE